Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic Framework: Related Work

 \subsection{Task weighting}

-Task weighting, also referred to as source weighting, is a representative class of \textbf{matching-based} approaches in multi-source transfer learning and multi-task learning (MTL), as it regulates the contribution of different tasks without explicitly aligning feature distributions.
+Task weighting, also referred to as source weighting, is a representative class of \textbf{matching-based} approaches in multi-source transfer learning and multi-task learning, as it regulates the contribution of different tasks without explicitly aligning feature distributions.
 Its objective is to balance competing task objectives during joint optimization.
 Early approaches relied on \textbf{static weighting}, assigning fixed weights based on heuristics such as task priority or dataset size \cite{caruana1997multitask}, but these methods lack adaptability to dynamic task interactions.
 Recent studies have therefore focused on \textbf{dynamic task weighting} strategies.
 For example, uncertainty-based weighting was introduced in \cite{kendall2018multi}, GradNorm balances tasks by normalizing gradient magnitudes \cite{chen2018gradnorm}, and DWA adjusts weights according to task learning speeds \cite{liu2019end}.
 From a multi-objective optimization perspective, MGDA \cite{sener2018multi} formulates task weighting as a Pareto-optimal optimization problem.

 Recent work has further extended task weighting to large-scale pretrained models, primarily through gradient-based matching mechanisms.
-For instance, \cite{zheng2021libra} reweights tasks via gradient alignment, while \cite{liu2021conflict} proposes \textbf{CAGrad} to mitigate conflicting gradients.
+For instance, task reweighting via gradient alignment has been studied in \cite{zheng2021libra}, while conflicting gradients are mitigated by CAGrad \cite{liu2021conflict}.
 Other studies explore \textbf{meta-learning}–based strategies \cite{sun2020mtadam} and task affinity to automate weighting.
 Despite these advances, task weighting remains challenged by nonstationary task relationships \cite{maninis2022rotograd}, scalability to large task sets, and the lack of strong theoretical guarantees \cite{du2023game,chen2023flix}.
 Benchmark datasets such as \textbf{Meta-Dataset} \cite{triantafillou2020meta} have been introduced to facilitate standardized evaluation.